Florida Court Records

 In Florida, bankruptcy records are documents outlining information on individuals and businesses that have filed for bankruptcy under the U.S. Bankruptcy Code.
 Bankruptcy courts are federal courts that have jurisdictions over all bankruptcy claims and filings in Florida.
 Florida bankruptcy courts are responsible for the filing, maintenance, and dissemination of bankruptcy records that are made available to the public upon request.
 The U.S. Bankruptcy Courts of Florida are:

 These courts provide case information, court records, filing and fee information, and information regarding the judge assigned to the case.
-Florida bankruptcy records can also be obtained through third-party websites such as Florida specific.
+Florida bankruptcy records may also be obtained through third-party websites such as Florida courtrecords.

 What do Florida Bankruptcy Records Contain?

-After an individual's request for a Florida bankruptcy record is approved, the individual should expect the following information to be included in the record:
+After an individual's request for a Florida bankruptcy record is approved, some or all of the following information is typically included in the record:

 Are Bankruptcy Records Public Information?